1999–2000 Atlanta Hawks season

+The 1999–2000 Atlanta Hawks season was the 51st season for the Atlanta Hawks in the National Basketball Association, and their 32nd season in Atlanta, Georgia.
+After two seasons of splitting their home games between the Georgia Dome, and the Alexander Memorial Coliseum, the Hawks played their first season at the Philips Arena, which was built over the site of the Omni Coliseum.

+The Hawks had four first-round draft picks in the 1999 NBA draft, selecting point guard Jason Terry from the University of Arizona with the tenth overall pick, which was acquired from the Golden State Warriors via trade; the team also selected power forward Cal Bowdler out of Old Dominion University with the 17th overall pick, selected shooting guard Dion Glover out of Georgia Tech University with the 20th overall pick, and selected small forward Jumaine Jones from the University of Georgia with the 27th overall pick, but soon traded him to the Philadelphia 76ers in exchange for a future draft pick.

-The 1999–2000 NBA season was the Hawks' 51st season in the National Basketball Association, and 32nd season in Atlanta.
-The Hawks played their first season at the Philips Arena, which was built over the site of The Omni.
-The Hawks received the tenth pick in the 1999 NBA draft from the Golden State Warriors, and selected Jason Terry from the University of Arizona.
-In the off-season, the team acquired Isaiah Rider and Jim Jackson from the Portland Trail Blazers, acquired Bimbo Coles from the Golden State Warriors, and acquired Lorenzen Wright from the Los Angeles Clippers.
+The Hawks changed their roster by making several off-season acquisitions, as the team acquired Isaiah Rider and Jim Jackson from the Portland Trail Blazers, acquired Bimbo Coles and former Hawks forward Duane Ferrell from the Golden State Warriors, and acquired Lorenzen Wright from the Los Angeles Clippers.
+However, Ferrell was released to free agency.

-After a 9–9 start to the season, the Hawks struggled losing 11 of their next 13 games.
+After a 9–9 start to the regular season, the Hawks struggled losing 11 of their next 13 games, and held a 19–28 record at the All-Star break.
 Rider led the team in scoring averaging 19.3 points per game, but had a history of behavioral problems both on and off the court.
-After showing up late for a game in March, he was released to free agency after 60 games, while Anthony Johnson was traded to the Orlando Magic for a future draft pick at midseason.
-Rider would later on sign with the Los Angeles Lakers during the following off-season.
-The Hawks struggled posting a nine-game losing streak in April, and finished seventh in the Central Division with a disappointing 28–54 record, missing the playoffs for the first time in eight years.
+After showing up late for a game in March, he was released to free agency after 60 games, while Anthony Johnson was traded to the Orlando Magic in exchange for a future draft pick at mid-season; Rider would later on sign with the Los Angeles Lakers during the following off-season.
+The Hawks struggled posting a nine-game losing streak in April, and finished in seventh place in the Central Division with a disappointing 28–54 record, missing the NBA playoffs for the first time since the 1991–92 season.